In major religion case, U.S. top court sympathetic toward Maryland cross

 Edwords, who is retired, is a long-time member and previous employee of the American Humanist Association, which advocates for the separation of church and state.

-The cross was funded privately.
-The property where it stands was in private hands when it was erected, but it is now on land owned by the Maryland-National Capital Park and Planning Commission, a governmental agency.
+The cross was funded privately and the property where it stands was in private hands when it was erected, but it is now on land owned by the Maryland-National Capital Park and Planning Commission, a governmental agency.

-The high court has a 5-4 conservative majority.
-A ruling is due by the end of June.

-Supporters of the group participated in a small rally in front of the court before the arguments, with some holding signs saying, “Protect the Constitution they fought for,” in reference to military veterans.
-Supporters of the cross, including members of the American Legion, a private veterans’ group, also gathered outside the building.

-The cross has the backing of President Donald Trump’s administration and members of the American Legion, who hold memorial events at the site.
+The cross has the backing of President Donald Trump’s administration.
+The American Legion holds memorial events at the site.
 Veterans and their relatives have said the monument has no religious meaning despite being in the shape of a cross, calling the lawsuit misguided and hurtful.

 The Richmond-based 4th U.S. Circuit Court of Appeals ruled that the cross was unconstitutional, reversing a Maryland-based federal judge’s decision allowing the monument.

-The Supreme Court will hear appeals by the park commission and the American Legion, which is represented by the conservative religious rights group First Liberty Institute.
+That ruling was appealed by the park commission and the American Legion, which is represented by the conservative religious rights group First Liberty Institute.

 The Supreme Court has sent mixed messages about parameters for government-approved religious expression, including in two rulings issued on the same day in 2005.

 In one, it ruled that a monument on the grounds of the Texas state capitol building depicting the biblical Ten Commandments did not violate the Constitution.
 But in the other, it decided that Ten Commandments displays in Kentucky courthouses and schools were unlawful.
+Breyer was the decisive vote in both cases.

 Reporting by Lawrence Hurley; Additional reporting by Andrew Chung; Editing by Will Dunham